61 Wet Bar Ideas

-Skip “traditional” bar stools in favor of ones featuring unique shapes or made of an interesting material.
-Natural wood or leather stools provide interesting contrast against polished decor.
+Skip “traditional” bar stools in favor of ones featuring unique shapes or those made of interesting materials.
+Natural wood or leather stools provide an interesting contrast against polished decor.

 For a futuristic spin on the modern design trend, mount LED lighting along shelves or other bar elements.
 Or invest in backlit shelves for an Art Deco-inspired conversation piece.
 An ornate, geometric tiled floor will complete the look.

-Giving your cabin or lake house bar a rustic aesthetic is a great way to pay homage to the nature outside.
+Giving your cabin or lakehouse bar a rustic aesthetic is a great way to pay homage to nature.
 But you can incorporate these wet bar ideas into any home.

 Brick or wood paneling adds texture – affordable overlays are available if you want to cover plain, old drywall.
 Other ways to add organic texture include stone tile flooring, a live-edge wood countertop, or river rock integrated into your wet bar design.